NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
-The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles without warnings.
-RLP encoding/decoding for all message types has been implemented and unit tested.
-The validation module has been refactored with individual validator components and factories. `ProposalValidatorImpl`, `PrepareValidatorImpl`, and `CommitValidatorImpl` have seen significant implementation and testing.
-The current major effort involves implementing and testing `RoundChangeMessageValidatorImpl`, which has required significant debugging across related components to resolve compilation errors.
-The immediate next step is to verify these fixes.
+The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles (with warnings) and **passes all its unit tests**, including all individual validator test suites (`ProposalValidator`, `PrepareValidator`, `CommitValidator`, `RoundChangeMessageValidator`).
+This marks the completion of the core validation logic implementation and its initial verification.
+The next decision point is whether to address compiler warnings or proceed directly to implementing the QBFT state machine logic.
 Subsequent phases will focus on completing the state machine behaviors, creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.